6 Times Being Book Smart Totally Beats Being Street Smart

 So many folks say, "Street smarts are what helped me succeed in the world," but, on the other hand, book smarts are often thought of as the lesser cousin to street smarts.
+I'm lucky enough to be considered both book smart and street smart.

+But after years of struggling with only street smarts, I knew I needed something more to rely on — I needed book smarts to round me out, so I began college in my mid-twenties.
 While working full-time in an office job, I devoted myself to my studies.
 I would accept no less than a 4.0 GPA and that mindset was what I thrived on.
 After graduating with my BA, I went on to earn my Master of Fine Arts degree.
 All because I prioritized being book smart.

+What does it mean to be book smart?
 Being book smart means you have strong academic knowledge on a variety of subjects, often gained from reading, formal education, and studying.
 However, people who are solely book smart often don't know much about the real world and the people who live in it.

 People who are book smart excel in tasks that require analytical thinking, memorization, and comprehension of complex concepts.
 They also tend to perform well in academic settings.

-1. You have self-confidence as your best accessory.
+1. You have self-confidence as your best accessory

 I've felt more confident in all my pursuits since I gained book smarts.
 I have bonafide knowledge to back me up, which makes me feel more legit and qualified for any work-related experiences, and also in general everyday situations.